 To see at what age-specific teeth appear, here’s a nifty eruption chart.
 It also shows the order teeth typically appear in.
 While it’s different for every baby, the first teeth usually come at the bottom and top front of the mouth.
 Babies tend to have tender or sore gums when the first teeth come.
-To soothe their gums, rub on them gently with a wet gauze pad or a clean finger.
+To soothe their gums, rub them gently with a wet gauze pad or a clean finger.
 Some parents give their babies a teething ring to chew.

 Why are Baby Teeth Important?

 Baby teeth help babies speak, chew, and smile.
 They make room for permanent teeth under the gums.
 If a baby loses a tooth too early, the permanent teeth can make it hard for other adult teeth to find space when they grow.
 Then, teeth can get crowded or crooked.
 To protect your baby’s teeth for the years to come, you should start them off with good oral care.
 Taking them to the dentist regularly is part of that.
 The first visit should be before they turn one.

 Preparing Your Child for a Visit to the Dentist

 To prepare your child, get them to practice opening their mouths.
 It will be easier for the dentist to count their teeth.
 Ask about any required patient forms in advance.
 It may be easier and faster for you to fill them out at home ahead of time.
 It will also help to prepare a list of questions.
 A specialized dentist can offer advice if your child is sucking their thumb all the time, using a pacifier excessively, or teething.

 The pediatric dentist will examine your baby to make sure their teeth and jaw development are normal.
 If your baby doesn’t want to sit alone in the dental chair, you can sit in it with them in your lap.
 The dentist will check for cavities, mouth injuries, or other issues.
 Then, they will clean their teeth and advise you on daily care.